E-Payments on WordPress

 3. Setup your cart/form and start collecting payments!

-Once your merchant account has been approved and your payment form and/or product information have been setup on your website, please notify your Department Administrator and Steven Lee (email@example.com) from the Arts Finance Group.
+Once your merchant account has been approved and your payment form and/or product information have been setup on your website, please notify your Department Administrator and Steven Lee (firstname.lastname@example.org) from the Arts Service Centre.
 They will need to confirm that the merchant account and GL information have been entered correctly and that any required fees such as GST and PST are being accounted for.
 Once confirmed, you can start advertising your new website and begin collecting payments!

-The first 3 fields will be provided to you when your web service account has been created.
+The first 3 fields will be provided to you when your web service account (merchant account) has been created.
 You will then need to specify whether or not your site is in production or testing ("Verification") mode.
 Finally, you will need to indicate which forms are to be associated with the ePayments plugin and confirm your GL Account Info.